gTile/gTile/README.md

 `(Grid) offset` | A relative coordinate to a tile in a grid.
 The top-left tile in a grid is considered to have an offset of `(0, 0)`.
 The offset `(2, 5)` would refer to the tile in the 3rd column and the 6th row.
 `(Grid) selection` | A rectangular selection of multiple tiles within a grid.
 It is defined in term of two offsets which specify the position of two opposite corner tiles of the selection.
 `Preset` | Ambiguously used.
 Can refer to the user-specified grid size (presets), i.e. the list of grid sizes available for the user to choose in the overlay.
 Alternatively, this refers to the user-defined presets that auto-move & auto-resize the focused window according the configured preset.
-`(Monitor) Inset` | A user-configurable screen margin respected by all gTile features (window placement, autogrow, autotiling, …).
+`(Monitor) Inset` | A user-configurable screen margin respected by all HyprWM features (window placement, autogrow, autotiling, …).
 It causes windows to keep a fixed distance (in pixel) to the monitor edge(s).
 `(Window) Spacing` | A user-configurable window spacing that causes windows to have an invisible border to them.
 The spacing does not(!) apply towards the screen edges.
 Windows with a spacing are still able to align with the screen edge, i.e., unless an inset is configured.

 ## Code Structure